pytdbot/client/README.md

     api_id=0,
     api_hash="API_HASH",
     database_encryption_key="1234echobot$",
-    token="1088394097:AAQX2DnWiw4ihwiJUhIHOGog8gGOI",  # Your bot token.
-You can get it from https://t.me/botfather files_directory="BotDB",  # path where to store session and files. lib_path="/path/to/libtdjson.so" # Path to TDjson shared library.
+    token="1088394097:AAQX2DnWiw4ihwiJUhIHOGog8gGOI",  # Your bot token or phone number if you want to login as user. files_directory="BotDB",  # path where to store session and files. lib_path="/path/to/libtdjson.so" # Path to TDjson shared library.
 )